 Want the best pet insurance for your dog?
 Do this now

 Pet owners know what's best for their dog or cat.
-As each week, month and year passes they know what food is healthiest, which veterinarian is most thorough and which pet store has the best treats.
-As their pet ages owners become more familiar with their care and treatments and they can better personalize their responses.
+As each week, month and year passes, they learn what food is healthiest, which veterinarian is most thorough and which pet store has the best treats.
+As their pet age, owners become more familiar with their care and treatments and can better personalize their responses.

-But how do these owners secure the very best pet insurance for their dogs?
-There are multiple routes to take but there's arguably one that's more important than all the others.
+But how do you secure the very best pet insurance for your dog?
+There are multiple routes to take, but there's one that's arguably more important than all the others.

-If you're in the market for pet insurance then start by getting a free price quote to learn more.
+If you're in the market for pet insurance, start by getting a free price quote to learn more.

-If you want the best pet insurance for your dog then do this now
+If you want the best pet insurance for your dog, do this now

-If you already know that you want to insure your dog but aren't sure how to get the best policy then consider acting quickly.
+If you know you want to insure your dog but aren't sure how to get the best policy, consider acting quickly.
 One of the best ways - if not the very best way - to get a comprehensive and cost-effective pet insurance plan is to apply when your dog is still young and healthy.

 Lower costs

 While you may not have a puppy anymore, you can still get a great plan by acting now.
-Every birthday that passes will make your dog a greater risk to the insurance company and that will be reflected in higher monthly premiums.
+Every birthday that passes makes your dog a greater risk to the insurance company, and that will be reflected in higher monthly premiums.

 "As pet owners get older, they end up needing more health care… and the same is true for their pets," pet insurer Lemonade notes.
 "When you purchase pet insurance your pet's age will impact your monthly premium."